Practical Action Shooting

 Holsters must retain the firearm during any required movement, must cover the trigger of a holstered gun, must point to the ground when the firearm is holstered, and must be carried at belt level; shoulder holsters, fanny packs, etc., are not permissible at PAS events.

 Other necessary equipment includes spare magazines or speed loaders and belt mounted carriers.
-In most cases at least one magazine will be included with the firearm when you bought it, but having at least five magazines is desirable but not required to be sure to get you through the various stages in a match.
+In most cases at least one magazine will be included with the firearm when you bought it, but having more magazines is desirable.
+Stages typically require up to 32 shots, but it is prudent to have magazine capacity for at least 40 rounds.

 It is important to have realistic expectations as you approach competitive shooting.
-Many people, but most especially those without a lot of shooting experience, make unreasonable assumptions about this game.
+Many people, but most especially those without a lot of shooting experience, have unreasonable expectations about their abilities.
 Practical shooting is an exciting, fun, safe sport.
 Like any sport, though, it takes time and effort to become proficient.
-Like any sport there will be times when your progress is rapid and it’s easy to remain focused on your goal.
+Like any sport there will be times when your progress is rapid and it is easy to remain focused on your goal.
 At other times it will seem that you’re not getting anywhere and it will be easy to become discouraged.
 Consistent practice will take you where you want to go.
+Don't be afraid to ask the fellow participants questions, they are a very friendly group.

 Hope to see you at the next match.